 - Increases attention, awareness and concentration

-- Dissipate pain and suffering (diseases of both physical and mental)
+- Dissipate pain and suffering (auto-immune diseases of both physical and mental)

 WHY IS MEDITATION GOOD FOR MENTAL HEALTH?